ccloc

 Type: double

-Minimum ratio of the number of all matched channels vs. the number of all proper channels in the event.
+Minimum ratio of the number of all matched channels vs. the number of all proper channels in the template.
 Needs to be reached to declare a new origin.

 event.$name.detector.minimumStationRatio